John Paul Stevens, longtime leader of Supreme Court’s liberal wing, dies at 99

 But the Stevens businesses went bankrupt in the Depression and Stevens’ father, his grandfather and his uncle, Raymond Stevens, were indicted for alleged financial misconduct.

-Shortly after the indictment, his grandfather James suffered a stroke and was excused from trial; Raymond Stevebs died by suicide.
+Shortly after the indictment, his grandfather James suffered a stroke and was excused from trial; Raymond Stevens died by suicide.
 A Chicago jury convicted Ernest Stevens in 1933 of embezzling $1.3 million.
 But his conviction was overturned in October 1934 by the Illinois Supreme Court, which sharply criticized the prosecution for bringing the charges, noting that “there is not a scintilla of evidence of any concealment or fraud attempted.”

 The tragic experience reduced the formerly wealthy Stevens family to a middle-class lifestyle and taught Stevens an enduring lesson in the harm that even well-to-do citizens can suffer from overzealous prosecution and other flaws in the justice system.